Smartproxy/trustpilot_python_scraper/README.md

 ## Authentication

-Once you have an active Web Scraping API subscription, you can try sending a request right from the dashboard Web Scraping API > API playground method tab simply by clicking on Send Request.
+Once you have an active Web Scraping API subscription you can set your password in the dashboard Web Scraping API > Authentication method, you can also try sending a request right from the dashboard Web Scraping API > API playground method tab simply by clicking on Send Request.
 You will also see an example of curl request generated on the right.

 ### This Pyhton code example uses Base64 encoded ```user:pass``` authentication.